codingtherapist/webAccessibilityStudyGroup/README.md

 <br>
 <h2>About Our Study Group</h2>
 <h3>What is the Web Accessibility Study Group?</h3>
 This is a study group for individuals who would like support and community as they learn web accessibility topics.
 The group follows a 16 week study guide outlining topics from web accessibility fundamentals to Javascript ARIA widgets.
-Each week we will study a topic together, with a weekly live stream on twitch.
-Extra support will be provided via our Github discussions page or Discord server.
 <h3> Where and When We Meet</h3>
 When:
 - September 2023, once a week, TBD

 Where: